 *This post contains affiliate links, however, all opinions are my own, as always.

-What You Need To Engrave With Your Cricut On Acrylic (Cricut HACK)
+What You Need To Engrave Acrylic With Your Cricut Explore Air 2 or 3

 Here’s what you need to make this and engrave using your Cricut Explore Air 2…

-- acrylic sheet (about 0.080 inches thick) cut to the size you want
+- acrylic sheet (less than 0.080 inches thick) cut to the size you want

 - Cricut Explore Air 2 or Maker with a fine-point blade